Available in Paper or eBooks

 Obviously we would prefer if you bought new, but hey, if you save some money and a tree gets saved too, we are cool with that.

 However, be very careful.
 Some of these offers are bogus.
-We know this because they were offering secondhand 8th Edition books before we had shipped the first one!
+We know this because they were offering secondhand books or the latest update before our printer had shipped the first one!